Smart Disaster Recovery (DR): SmartDR

 Depending on your business requirements, it may be essential to have both Multi-AZ High Availability (HA) and SmartDR.
 The distinction between the two is crucial because HA focuses on maintaining data availability for day-to-day activities despite minor disruptions, whereas disaster recovery is about recovering and restoring databases following a major regional outage.

-In conjunction with SMartDR, Point-in-Time Recovery (PITR), gives you the ability to go back in time and recover data in both the primary and secondary regions.
+In conjunction with SmartDR, Point-in-Time Recovery (PITR), gives you the ability to go back in time and recover data in both the primary and secondary regions.

 Setting up SmartDR